Pekka Haavisto: Presidential election 2012

 In 2011, Haavisto was nominated as the Green League candidate for the Finnish presidential election of 2012.
 In the first round of the election on 22 January 2012, he finished second with 18.8 percent of the votes.
-In the run-off on 5 February, he garnered more than one million votes (37.4 percent), yet still losing to the National Coalition Party candidate, former Finance Minister Sauli Niinistö.
+In the run-off on 5 February, he garnered more than one million votes (37.4 percent), coming second to National Coalition Party candidate, former Finance Minister Sauli Niinistö.

-Haavisto was the first openly gay candidate and the first male candidate to have served in non-military service instead of the regular military service to make it to the second round of presidential elections in Finland.
+Haavisto was the first openly gay candidate and the first male candidate to have served in civil service instead of the military service to make it to the second round of a presidential election in Finland.

 Presidential election 2018

 In February 2017, Haavisto announced that he would reprise his candidacy in the 2018 presidential election.
 The decision came after Haavisto had been approached multiple times by the Green League.
-In the election, Haavisto placed second with 12.4 percent of the votes, while president Niinistö went on to secure his second term with a majority of votes.
+In the election, Haavisto placed second with 12.4 percent of the votes, while President Niinistö went on to secure his second term with a majority of votes.

 Return as chairman

-In October 2018, the chairman of the Green League Touko Aalto announced that he is resigning from his post, citing depression and fatigue.
+In October 2018, the chairman of the Green League Touko Aalto announced that he was resigning from his post, citing depression and fatigue.
 The decision prompted an immediate leadership election, with the goal to elect a temporary chairman to lead the party into the 2019 parliamentary elections and until the next party convention.
 As many members of the party called for more prominent and experienced politicians to take part in the election, Haavisto announced his candidacy.
-On 4 November 2018, he defeated MP Outi Alanko-Kahiluoto in a leadership election and was thus chosen to lead the party.
+On 4 November 2018, he defeated MP Outi Alanko-Kahiluoto in the leadership election and became temporary chairman.

 In June 2019, Haavisto stepped down as the chairman of the party.
 He was succeeded by Maria Ohisalo.